Cardlyapp/pokemon-database-updater/README.md

 - **`pokemon-db-updater.py`**: Card updater — fetches sets and cards from TCGdex and jpn-cards APIs and upserts to Supabase.
 - **`pokedex-updater.py`**: Pokedex updater — fetches Pokémon from PokeAPI, matches cards from both APIs, and upserts Pokémon to Supabase.

-> Code partially made by AI.
-All code comments made by AI.

 ---